isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Verbosity slows down understanding and makes the code harder to read by spreading it around in the source file.

+##### Note

+Use intelliglble English.
+I may be fluent in Danish, but most programmers are not; the maintainers of my code may not be.
+Avoid SMS lingo and watch your grammer, punctuation, and capitalization.
+Aim for professionalism, not "cool."

 ##### Enforcement

 not possible.